Promotional countdown timers are an easy-to-implement way to increase click throughs and generate a buzz around your latest offers.

-- Do not applying undue pressure on audiences to gamble, or create an unjustifiable sense of urgency.
+- Do not apply undue pressure on audiences to gamble, or create an unjustifiable sense of urgency.

 - If you run a promotion with a prize, ensure that it’s clear from the start how and by when a winner needs to respond to claim it.

-We’ve compiled some tips to help you make the best use of countdown timers, while maintaining the integrity of your brand.
+We’ve compiled some tips and inspiring examples to help you make the best use of countdown timers, while maintaining the integrity of your brand.